Learning Resources, Inc. v. Trump: Oral hearings

 Michael W. McConnell and Neal Katyal represented the businesses in V.O.S.
-Selections, while Prakit Shah represented those in Learning Resources.
-Katyal delivered the oral argument for all of the private businesses.
-Sauer presented the government's case.
+Selections, Pratik Shah represented those in Learning Resources, Katyal delivered the oral argument for all of the private businesses, and Oregon Solicitor General Ben Gutman argued for the US state parties.
+Sauer presented the US government's case.

 Trump had previously stated that he may attend the oral arguments, which would make him the first incumbent president to ever attend oral arguments before the Supreme Court, but in the days ahead, said he would not attend, stating "I just don't want to do anything to deflect the importance of that decision.
 It's not about me, it's about our country."

-Journalists hearing the orals said it appeared likely that the tariffs would be ruled unconstitutional, with both conservative and liberal justices questioning whether IEEPA allowed for the president to set tariffs.
+Journalists hearing the oral arguments said it appeared likely that the tariffs would be ruled unconstitutional, with both conservative and liberal justices questioning whether IEEPA allowed for the president to set tariffs.

-Both Neil Gorsuch and Amy Comey Barrett raised questions on the non-delegation principle, with Gorsuch saying it would be a "one way ratchet" of Congressional power to the president if the tariffs were upheld.
+Both Neil Gorsuch and Amy Coney Barrett raised questions on the non-delegation principle, with Gorsuch saying it would be a "one way ratchet" of Congressional power to the president if the tariffs were upheld.
 Both Samuel Alito and Clarence Thomas had said that the Court may be treading on presidential power by overruling his tariffs.

-Aftermath
+Decision

+The Supreme Court released its decision on February 20, 2026.
+The majority opinion, written by Chief Justice John Roberts, and joined by Justices Sonia Sotomayor, Elena Kagan, Neil Gorsuch, Amy Coney Barrett and Ketanji Brown Jackson, stated that the IEEPA does not give the president the power to set tariffs.
+In the case of Learning Resources, the D.C.
+District Court's decision was vacated and remanded to be closed due to a lack of jurisdiction, while for V.O.S.
+Selections, the lower court decision was upheld.
+The ruling, one of the few issued by the Supreme Court to date to rule against Trump's presidency, was considered a landmark decision by multiple media outlets.